This country-specific Q&A provides an overview of Tax laws and regulations applicable in Gibraltar.

 The Tax Office will however, be required to disclose data on any particular taxpayer if he is the subject of an investigation by any other tax authority and the information requested has been done so validly under the provisions of a Tax Exchange of Information Treaty or applicable directive.

-Yes, Gibraltar has adopted the Common Reporting Standard and also maintains a Register of beneficial ownership.
-The Register is maintained by the Finance Centre and is not public.
-However persons who demonstrate legitimate interest under the relevant regulations may make a request to the Finance Centre for such information to be disclosed.
+Yes, Gibraltar has adopted the Common Reporting Standard and also maintains a public Register of beneficial ownership, whichis maintained by the Finance Centre.

 What are the tests for residence of the main business structures (including transparent entities)?